If you want the best SSD, check this out.

 Earlier this month, the accomplished storage sovereigns at Seagate announced a trio of new solid state drives in various sizes, capacity and formats.
 This is the first time the company has turned its attention to the flash powered drives in a number of years.
 Lurking in the shadows, they watched as many tried but fell flat against the formidable wall of speedier solutions from OCZ, Intel, Mushkin and Samsung.
 But now the marketing speak for this new set of high speed triplets boast some truly impressive numbers for the Seagate 600 and 600 Pro SSD.
 This is definitely the best external SSD currently on the market.

 Today we’re evaluating the 600 model.
 Among the two SATA 3 interface offerings, the 600 is the lower end model, but only just slightly.
 It’s a 2.5-inch SSD available in both 7mm and 5mm z-height designs.
 This makes them perfect for desktop computers or within a mobile computing device with reduced internal real estate.
 The drive supports SATA 3 6Bg/s interface and is sold in capacities of 120 -, 240- 480GB.
 Seagate has opted for a MLC NAND flash type and the rather older Link A Media Device controller (LM87800).
 According to the PR the tech converges to produce some head-turning read/write speeds.
 But let’s see for ourselves if the Seagate 600 can hit the company’s claim of 500+ mb/s read and 400+ on the write.
+For your network storage, check out the Lenovo EMC PX2 300D network storage review too.

 This is a barebones drive which has become par for the course from Seagate.
 It shipped with no cables, manual, drivers or utilities such as the Acronis disk maintenance and cloning tools that are packed with many drives from Western Digital, OCZ and Kingston.
 There is also no mounting bracket.
 So if this is your first SSD, you may want to investigate exactly how your case does or doesn’t play nice with reduced height drives of the 7mm or 5mm variety.
 Usually a set of compatible screws is all that’s needed for most PC cases.
 After attaching the drive to the drive bracket on the Level 10 PC case, I connected the power cable and SATA 3 6GB/s interface cable from the drive to our EVGA z77 FTW motherboard.
 Upon start up, Windows detected the new hardware, found and installed drivers for it.
 We chose to set the drives as MBR (master boot record) with a “Simple Volume”.
 Now we’re all set for the benchmarks.